 - Attack Its Weak Point: With most bosses, this is the only way to really inflict significant damage or even do any damage at all.
 Most enemies also have one spot where only pistol shots cause more damage.
 The most egregious example would be the Ivies - shoot them once with any weapon, then target the center of their flower/mouth to instantly kill them.

-- Bandaged Babe: Ada.
-Justified, as her side story takes place immediately after her Disney Death in 2.
+- Bandage Babe: Ada.
+This is justified as her side story takes place immediately after her Disney Death in RE2.

 - Big Bad: Ozwell E. Spencer is, as ever, The Man Behind the Man, but it's Sergei who drives the plot.